Meet the four

 Writer-in-residence

-Previously: in recovery, in publishing, in a small flat in south London where the boiler never quite worked.
+Previously: in a thankless job, where time dripped yet somehow the years flew.
 Now: on the back of a scooter with two children behind him, asking what's for dinner.

 R